EbookFoundation/free-programming-books-search/README.md

 	1. If you aren't sure, navigate to the folder using Git (type "cd", then drag and drop folder in to Git command line.).
 	2. Type `git init`
 	3. Type `git remote add origin <repo url>`,replacing <repo url> with the url of your github repository.
-2. Now, run 'npm install -g gh-pages'.
+2. Now, run `npm install -g gh-pages`.
 3. Run `npm run deploy`.
 4. This should deploy your code to "https:<username>.github.io/free-programming-books-search/"